 How to Prevent you Pipes from Freezing

 The only solution to the problem of freezing pipes is insulating pipes from the cold weather outside.
 This will prevent the water from freezing inside the pipes.
 If you are planning on building a new home, avoid placing your pipes in the attic, outside walls or in walls with cracks and crevices that allow cold air in.
-In case it is an old house, you may contact a qualified plumber to re-route existing pipes to insulated areas.
+In case it is an old house, you may contact a qualified plumber to re-route existing pipes to insulated areas, like this plumber in Columbus.
 Ideally, you may wrap accessible pipes with insulation sleeves and fill wall gaps that allow air.

 Outside walls with cracks and holes can be sealed with caulking to insulate the pipes from the subfreezing air.
 Alternatively, electric heating cables and tapes can be installed along the pipes to ensure water does not freeze.
 Tapes and cables have an inbuilt thermostat that will automatically turn the heat on when necessary.
 Those without thermostat have to be plugged into electricity whenever heat is needed.
 These, however, should be used with utmost precautions to avoid the risk of fire.